Enock Kwakwa

-Enock Kwakwa (born 2 July 1994) is a Ghanaian footballer who currently plays for Skövde AIK.
+Enock Kwakwa (born 2 July 1994) is a Ghanaian footballer who currently plays for Corpus Christi in USL League One.

 Career

 Manchester City

 Kwakwa was signed by English club Manchester City in August 2012, and immediately loaned out to Norwegian Tippeligaen club Strømsgodset IF.

 Strømsgodset

 Kwakwa arrived at Strømsgodset in September 2012, alongside fellow Right To Dream Academy graduate Bismark Adjei-Boateng.
 He spent the final months of the 2012 season on the reserves team in the Second Division, and impressed, in particular with a great goal from 40 meters.
 Unfortunately, he was injured in the 2013 pre-season, and had to train alternatively for four weeks.
 He made his debut on 13 April 2013, when he played the last 6 minutes in the match against Vålerenga.
 Unfortunately, he was injured again in June 2013, when he tore a tendon in his thigh.
 He never played for the first team again during the loan spell, and returned to the English club when he was unable to renew his work permit.